Laragear/Meta/README.md

 Scoreboard::register($classes);
 ```

-By default, it always starts from the Application root path and namespace, which are `app` and `App` respectively.
+By default, it always starts from the Application root path and namespace, which are `/app` and `\App` respectively.
 If you need to, you can change both independently using `atNamespace()`.

 ```php
 use Laragear\Meta\Discover;